 So you see, pillows are important!
 An excellent pillow spells all the difference between waking up in pain and waking up refreshed, with a smile on your face.

-I hope that this short history of the pillow will cause you to be thankful that someone invented these contributors to our nightly comfort.
+I hope that this short pillow history will cause you to be thankful that someone invented these contributors to our nightly comfort.
 Having a good pillow is like being hugged by your best friend every day!